BC home flipping tax

 Who is subject to the tax?

-If a person (which can include an individual, corporation, partnership or trust) sells or disposes of a taxable property on or after January 1, 2025, the income earned from the sale would be subject to the new tax if the property was purchased less than 730 days before the sale.
+If a person (which includes an individual, corporation, partnership or trust) sells or disposes of a taxable property on or after January 1, 2025, the profit earned from the sale would be subject to the new tax if the property was purchased less than 730 days before the sale.
 The seller of the property may be a B.C. resident or a resident anywhere else in the world.

-• Example: If you purchased a taxable property on May 1, 2023 and sold the property on January 31, 2025, income you earn from the sale of the property would be taxable.
-If you decide not to sell the property until June 1, 2025, then income you earn from the sale would not be subject to the tax
+Example: If you purchased a taxable property on May 1, 2023 and sold the property on January 31, 2025, the profit you earn from the sale of the property would be taxable.
+If you decide not to sell the property until June 1, 2025, then the profit you earn from the sale would not be subject to the tax

 Taxable properties